cqse/teamscale-jacoco-agent/TEST_IMPACT_ANALYSIS_DOC.md

 ### Gradle

-Most of the work can be automated by using the `teamscale-gradle-plugin`.
+Most of the work can be automated by using the `teamscale` gradle plugin.

 **Requirements:**
  - Gradle 4.6